datocms/react-datocms/docs/content-link.md

 ## Manual overlays

 In some cases, you may want to manually create click-to-edit overlays for content that doesn't have stega encoding.

+### Using `data-datocms-content-link-url`

-You can do this by adding the `data-datocms-content-link-url` attribute with a DatoCMS editing URL:
+You can add the `data-datocms-content-link-url` attribute with a DatoCMS editing URL:

 ```jsx
 function ManualOverlay({ record }) {